Source: KAL’s cartoon in the Economist—March 31, 2022. Visit Kaltoons official site.

-What’S Next FOR TOK
+What’S NEW AND WHAT’S Next FOR TOK

 in the age of AI?

 There’s more.
 Even a chatty, nonchalant question placed in the Google search engine will prompt AI mode.
 And, of course, we can be assisted in multiple ways by other Large Language Models like ChatGPT5 and DeepSeek, that now easily pass the Turing Test.
-University professors decry that can no longer distinguish essays enhanced by AI.
+University professors decry that they can no longer distinguish student essays enhanced by AI.
 These are exponentially-evolving, revolutionary, mind-boggling developments!

 Innovative technology has always extended human possibility, but there are downsides.
 We must weigh unintended negative, even existential consequences, against previously unimaginable, potential gains.
+Choose your archetype—Promethean dilemma?
+The Midas touch?
+Pandora’s box?
+Frankenstein’s monster?
+These are drivers for many of the class activities offered in the Knowledge and Technology Optional Theme.

 Artificial Intelligence